etngo2001/EugeneNgo/_posts/2024-08-13-project-start-&-small-update.md

 to give credit to [Kenmi](https://kenmi-art.itch.io/) and for the character, credits to [Bagong Games](https://bagong-games.itch.io/).
 Okay!
 So now that that's outta the way, the first step for me was figuring out how to select a tile similar to your classic TRPGs such as Final Fantasy or Fire Emblem.
+## Tile Selector
 In Godot, the standard script loads the ready and process functions.
 So what exactly do those do?
 The ready function is called when the node enters the scene tree for the first time in our case, that will be automatically when the game is launched.
 The process function is called every frame so it is constantly running.
 Since my map is prebuilt, it already exists before the scene is launched